hapax/hapax.github.io/_posts/2019-07-29-psychology-time.md

 I think this a bad infinite regress since no demiurge grounds what "present" actually means.
-Perhaps, like the choice of spacelike slices, the presentist can appeal to God (Dei), in this case as a sort of limit or union of demiurges, $D =
+Perhaps, like the choice of spacelike slices, the presentist can appeal to God (Dei or $D$), in this case as a sort of limit or union of demiurges, $D =
 \lim_{n\to\infty} \cup_n D_n$.

 I don't think this helps, but let us suppose for the sake of argument